Lorenzo Valeau

-Lorenzo Valeau (born 5 March 1999) is an Italian footballer who plays as a winger for Swiss club Chiasso.
+Lorenzo Valeau (born 5 March 1999) is an Italian footballer who plays as a left-back or midfielder.

 Club career

 Roma

 He is a product of Roma youth teams and started playing for their Under-19 squad in the 2016–17 season.

 He made several appearances for the senior squad in summer 2017 in pre-season friendlies.

 Loan to Ascoli

 On 18 July 2018 he joined Serie B club Ascoli on a season-long loan with an option to buy.
-Unfortunately, early in his loan term he suffered tibia fracture that took several months to heal.
+Early in his loan term, he suffered tibia fracture that took several months to heal.
 He was recalled from loan on 31 January 2019 without appearing on the field for Ascoli.

 Loan to Catania

-On 1 February 2019 he moved on another loan to Serie C club Catania.
+On 1 February 2019, he moved on another loan to Serie C club Catania.

 He made his professional Serie C debut for Catania on 17 March 2019 in a game against Juve Stabia.
 He substituted Francesco Lodi in the 81st minute.
 He made his first (and only) starting lineup appearance on 3 April 2019 in a game against Viterbese.
 He finished his loan with 6 appearances.